Will I be homeschooling my child on his/her days off?

 However, many learning differences can be accommodated through our school simply due to our small student:teacher ratio, personalized attention, and flexible schedule allowing for outside assistance on non-school days.
 If you’re interested in AHB and your student has learning needs that you are concerned about, please do not hesitate to contact us to have a conversation about whether we might be a good fit.

 AHB does not have a one-size fits all philosophy or curriculum.
 Instead, our faculty and staff find the best programs, projects, and assignments available to create a student-centered, inquiry-based, and project-driven model of authentic education.

 What subjects will my child learn?
 (Will there be art/music/PE/technology?)

 Our whole child approach to education focuses on rigorous education in language arts and math through an interdisciplinary and integrated way that embraces history and science as context and content.
 Students are encouraged to express themselves through the arts when doing project work.
 Physical Education is encouraged through daily recess and ritual/routine type exercises found in each classroom (yoga, radio exercises, etc).
 In the upper grades, using technological tools is taught and encouraged.
 The Arts, Coding, PE, and World Languages are also the types of after school classes regularly provided.

 How do I know my child is learning without grades?

-All students, parents, and teachers track progress towards goals using our Developmental Continuum (a listing of skills expected at the different developmental levels of children), quarterly Assessment Reports (narrative driven reports of students progress), end of semester portfolio presentations, regular communication between student/teacher/parent, and open collaboration with all stakeholders.
+All students, parents, and teachers track progress towards goals using our Developmental Continuum (a listing of skills expected at the different developmental levels of children), Assessment Reports (narrative reports of students progress), end of semester portfolio presentations, regular communication between student/teacher/parent, and open collaboration with all stakeholders.
 We strive for constant understanding of where our learners are and where they’re going.